Where we are

 Pre-collection (PBSC): Ensure you’re well hydrated 1-2 days prior.
 If you have any bone pain/headaches from the G-CSF injections, you can take pain relief.
 If you’re unsure what to take, please speak to your coordinator.

-You’ll be offered hot and cold drinks on the day.
-Light refreshments are available on the unit, and a sandwich lunch will be provided by the hospital catering team.
+You will be offered hot and cold drinks on the day.
+Light refreshments are available on the unit, and hot and cold lunch options will be provided.
 Any dietary requirements should be able to be accommodated.

 Donors, patients and visitors can access free wifi by connecting to ‘NHS Free Wifi’ on their device.